 Two first-class trains begin the journey across the canyon: one starting in Chihuahua City and the other in Los Mochis.
 They meet, roughly half-way, near Divisadero station, which is also a base for most of the canyon’s hotels, lodges, and tours.

-The most scenic and dramatic areas of the canyon are on the west side so, to take advantage of the daylight, it’s generally accepted that the train traveling west to east — from Los Mochis towards Chihuahua — is a better sight-seeing option than the one traveling east to west.
+The most scenic and dramatic areas of the canyon are on the west side so, to take advantage of the daylight, it’s generally accepted that the train traveling eastbound — from Los Mochis towards Chihuahua — is a better sight-seeing option than the one traveling east to west.

 Seasonally, May and June tend to be the driest months in the canyons.
 July to November are months when the rains are most abundant and the canyons’ flora show-off their deepest greens.
 Between December and May, the flora’s colors are in transition between the wet and dry seasons.